Adrian Fein: Club career

 Fein began playing football at the age of four at SV Helios Daglfing, a club based in his hometown Munich.
 He also had a spell at TSV 1860 Munich, before joining the Bayern Munich youth setup in 2006.
 In 2017, he was assigned to the reserves squad, making 27 appearances and scoring once in the 2017–18 Regionalliga season.

 On 1 September 2018, Fein joined 2.
 Bundesliga side SSV Jahn Regensburg on a season-long loan.
 He debuted on 23 September, in a 5–0 away win over Hamburger SV.
 He ended the season with a total of 21 appearances.

 On 18 June 2019, Fein signed for Hamburger SV, once again on loan for one season.
 On 26 October, he scored the last goal in a 6–2 win over VfB Stuttgart.

 Fein returned to Bayern Munich ahead of the 2020–21 season as a first team squad member.
 On 6 October 2020, Bayern reached an agreement with PSV Eindhoven for the season-long loan of Fein, with an option to buy.

 On 14 July 2021, he joined Greuther Fürth on loan.

 On 24 August 2022, Fein signed a two-year contract with recently promoted Eredivisie club Excelsior on a free transfer.

+On 29 January 2024, Fein returned to Germany and signed with SC Verl.

+On 16 July 2024, Fein moved to Waldhof Mannheim.

+On 13 August 2025, Fein returned to Jahn Regensburg on a one-season deal.